-- 1. It is suggested that local manager NOT fill out the certificate at the time of presentation for solo-ensemble certificates.
+- A. Medals - 1.
+Medals will be awarded to all soloists and to each member of an ensemble that receives a superior rating at district, regional or state contests. - B. Certificates - 1.
+It is suggested that local manager NOT fill out the certificate at the time of presentation for solo-ensemble certificates.
 Schools appreciate the opportunity of choosing the type of lettering to be used on the awards earned by their students.
-NOTE: The OSSAA will provide only one ensemble certificate per ensemble, but the director may request a certificate for each member when he/she picks up results and awards from the contest headquarters. - Certificates will be awarded to bands, orchestras, choruses, ensembles and solos that receive a Superior rating at district contests - 3.
+NOTE: The OSSAA will provide only one ensemble certificate per ensemble, but the director may request a certificate for each member when he/she picks up results and awards from the contest headquarters. - 2.
+Certificates will be awarded to bands, orchestras, choruses, ensembles and solos that receive a Superior rating at district contests. - 3.
 Certificates will be awarded to solos and ensembles that receive Superior and Excellent ratings at the state contest. - 4.
 Certificates will be awarded to bands, choruses and orchestras that receive an Excellent rating at regional and state contest. - 5.
-Certificates will be awarded to all jazz bands that receive an Excellent rating at the state jazz band contest.

-C. High School Plaques

-- Plaques will be awarded to high school bands, orchestras and choruses that receive a superior rating in state level competition in concert performance. - 2.
+Certificates will be awarded to all jazz bands that receive an Excellent rating at the state jazz band contest. - C. High School Plaques - 1.
+Plaques will be awarded to high school bands, orchestras and choruses that receive a superior rating in state level competition in concert performance. - 2.
 Plaques will be awarded to high school bands, orchestras and choruses that receive a superior rating in state level competition in Sight-Reading performance. - 3.
 Plaques will be awarded to all bands receiving a superior rating in regional marching contests. - 4.
 Plaques will be awarded to the outstanding jazz band and to the two runners-up in each class.
-A Superior Rating Plaque will be given to all other bands receiving a Superior Rating at the State Jazz Band Contest.

-D. Junior High and Middle School Plaques

-- 1. Plaques will be awarded to junior high and middle school bands, orchestras, and choruses that receive a superior rating in district competition in concert performance. - 2.
+A Superior Rating Plaque will be given to all other bands receiving a Superior Rating at the State Jazz Band Contest. - D. Junior High and Middle School Plaques - 1.
+Plaques will be awarded to junior high and middle school bands, orchestras, and choruses that receive a superior rating in district competition in concert performance. - 2.
 Plaques will be awarded to junior high and middle school bands, orchestras and choruses that receive a superior rating in district level competition in sight-reading performance. - 3.
-An "outstanding achievement award" will be presented to any junior high or middle school band, orchestra, or choral group that receives a Superior in concert and sight-reading at the district contest. - a) Note: Junior High and Middle School Plaques are to be ordered by each school from Midwest Trophy Company, Inc. on an official order form supplied by the district contest manager and the OSSAA.

-E. Outstanding Achievement Award (High Schools)
+An "outstanding achievement award" will be presented to any junior high or middle school band, orchestra, or choral group that receives a Superior in concert and sight-reading at the district contest in addition to the concert and sight-reading plaques. - a) Note: Junior High and Middle School Plaques are to be ordered by each school from Midwest Trophy Company, Inc. on an official order form supplied by the district contest manager and the OSSAA. - E. Outstanding Achievement Award (High Schools)

-High School Bands, Choruses and Orchestras that earn one of the following and does not qualify for the Sweepstakes will receive an "Outstanding Achievement Award".
+High School Bands, Choruses and Orchestras that earn one of the following and does not qualify for the Sweepstakes will receive an "Outstanding Achievement Award" in addition to the concert and sight-reading plaques.
 In order for any group to be considered for the Outstanding Achievement Award, they must have made a Superior rating in concert at State!